fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 4.1.2 =
+* Added the ability to change main login page ID (Only needed for debugging)
+* The login will now revert to default wp-login in the case of plugin failure

 = 4.1.1 =
 * Fixed a major bug dealing with saving options that broke the plugin
 * Fixed a CSS bug causing interference with other interfaces that use jQuery UI Tabs

 = 4.1 =
 * Implemented custom user passwords